-Epic files an injunction against Apple over threat to revoke all developer access – TechCrunch
+Epic files motion for injunction against Apple over threat to revoke all developer access – TechCrunch

 When reached by TechCrunch, Apple did not provide additional comment on the latest development, pointing us back to its prior statement that the company will “make every effort to work with Epic to resolve these violations” and to get Fortnite back in the App Store.

-The full text of Epic’s injunction to block Apple’s actions is available here.
+The App Store is designed to be a safe and trusted place for users and a great business opportunity for all developers.
+Epic has been one of the most successful developers on the App Store, growing into a multibillion dollar business that reaches millions of iOS customers around the world.
+We very much want to keep the company as part of the Apple Developer Program and their apps on the Store.
+The problem Epic has created for itself is one that can easily be remedied if they submit an update of their app that reverts it to comply with the guidelines they agreed to and which apply to all developers.
+We won’t make an exception for Epic because we don’t think it’s right to put their business interests ahead of the guidelines that protect our customers.

-Note: Update: Apple provided a new statement on the Epic Games situation on Monday night:
+The full text of Epic’s injunction request to block Apple’s actions is available here.